 Do people from different countries react differently to news of a product recall?
-A major automotive manufacturer wanted to find out.
+A major automobile manufacturer wanted to find out.

 Following another in a long line of product recalls, a major automotive manufacturer wanted to know how its brand was being perceived online.
 In particular, amongst car aficionados as they tend to be "tastemakers" and can be very influential in driving public opinion.